- 501c3 nonprofit (NGO) organizations, or

 Applying to the Duke Energy Water Resources Fund

-The next cycle will open on October 1.
-The form and questions are not available for review prior to that date.
+The next LOI cycle will open on October 1.

 All letters of inquiry and full proposals must be submitted electronically, using the NC Community Foundation's online grant system.
 Below you will find instructions for how to do so, and a link to our online system.
 Be sure to read these instructions carefully before you begin.